Marks of Suspicion:

 Option + Shift + Minus & Delete

 I used to think that using the em dash in my writing made me special.
 It appeared in my sentences the way breath appears between words when you speak.
 A pause that meant something.
 A break that carried weight.
 The em dash let me hold two thoughts at once, let me interrupt myself mid-sentence to say the thing underneath the thing I was already saying.
 The dash made my writing feel like mine.
-It carried my breath, my stutter, my intention to reveal something in layers.
+It carried my angst, my stutter, my intention to reveal something in layers.
+As a non-native English speaker (and writer?), it gave me a sense of power— a sense of aptness in a language no longer foreign to me.
 Unlike other punctuation, I never questioned its correct use because it never asked for permission.
 It was a mark that met me where I was.
-Then I started deleting them.

 Before the Machines Learned to Write

-The em dash is only one example of punctuation in peril.
-Many writers have used punctuation as a way to capture the stutter and lurch of thought, or the way feeling appears in spikes rather than in smooth arcs.
+The em dash is only one example of where contortion or misuse becomes venerated.
+Many writers have used weird or wrong punctuation as a way to capture the stutter and lurch of thought, or the way feeling appears in spikes rather than in smooth arcs.
 Think of confessional poets who let line breaks fall in jarring spots.
 Think of diarists who trail off mid-sentence.
 Think of experimental novelists who leave whole pages unpunctuated and then suddenly drop a swarm of commas into a single paragraph.
 Punctuation, specifically the irregularity of it, has always been appreciated in writing.
 It signals that the writer is wrestling with something alive.
 It is a record of thinking in progress.

 We have always used these small anomalies as clues that a real person is behind the page.
 When a sentence sounds slightly wrong in the right way, we lean in.
 We assume there is a mind at work that is not simply following programming of large-language models.
 That assumption is now under strain.
 The same marks and rhythms that once read as human texture are being re-coded as possible evidence of a machine design.

 The New(ish) Marks of Suspicion